-List key personnel who will work on the project and include
+List key personnel who will work on the project and include their cv's.

 Describe how long (days, months) specific tasks or components of the project will take.

 Show the annual and overall cost of the project.
 A detailed budget should be divided into categories such as salaries, fringe benefits, travel, supplies, equipment, etc.